LiskArchive/lisk-legacy-docs/introduction.md

 ### Create Account

-The most convenient way to create your personal Lisk ID within a few seconds.
+The most convenient way to create your Lisk ID within a few seconds.
-On the login screen of Lisk Hub, hit "Create an Account".
+On the Welcome screen of Lisk Hub, hit "Create an Account".

 After a few clicks, the account creation is completed.